Graphic with icons depicting health and medicine.

 UBC Micro-certificate

-• Online
+• Hybrid

-• Format: Blended, with instructor-supported real-time online sessions, and an in-person, on-campus workshop for each course (a virtual option using Zoom is available so you can complete the program entirely online)
+• Format: Blended, with bi-weekly instructor-supported real-time online sessions, and an in-person, on-campus workshop for each course (a virtual option using Zoom is available so you can complete the program entirely online)

-• Cost: $1,250 per course, $2,500 for the program (Canadians and permanent residents); $2,500 per course, $5,000 for the program (international students).
-The Academy of Translational Medicine is pleased to offer a limited number of tuition bursaries to eligible learners on a first-come-first-served basis.
-For more information, contact us.
+• Cost: $1,300 per course, $2,600 for the program (Canadians and permanent residents); $2,600 per course, $5,200 for the program (international students).

 Program details